Jewels of Vietnam & Cambodia

 Day 09: Saigon/Cai Be/Vinh Long/Can Tho (Drive)

-Our exploration today is of the famous Binh Tay Market and Thien Hau Pagoda the 19thC.
-Buddhist Temple.
-At Can Be, we take a boat ride on the Mekong River to Binh Hoa Phuoc Islet.
-Here we will have a chance to mingle with local peasants, learn the secrets of their bonsai gardening, visit local homes where the families produce tiles and ceramics, visit rice-paper kiln, coconut-candy kiln and observe daily country life.
-A typical Vietnamese lunch at a local home will also be arranged.
-Afternoon we visit the 130-year old house and Binh Thuy communal house in Binh Thuy ward, 5 kms from downtown Can Tho.
-It will have been an intresting day into the spiritual and religious world of the locals.
+Our exploration today takes us to the famous Binh Tay Market and Thien Hau Pagoda, a 19th-century Buddhist temple.
+At Can Be, we’ll embark on a boat ride along the Mekong River to Binh Hoa Phuoc Islet, where we’ll have the chance to mingle with local farmers, discover the secrets of their bonsai gardening, and visit local homes where families produce tiles and ceramics.
+We’ll also stop by a rice-paper kiln, a coconut-candy kiln, and observe daily life in the countryside.
+A typical Vietnamese lunch will be arranged at a local home.

 Day 10: Can Tho/Chau Doc (Drive)